drshahizan/research-design/README.md

 - **[Exercise](./exercise)**: Engage with exercises designed to complement your coursework and enhance learning.

+- **[Github Repository: Literature Review and Data Science](./materials/gh.md)**: Engage with exercises designed to complement your coursework and enhance learning.

 - **[Additional Notes](./materials/add-notes.md)**:

 - **[Data Science Resources](./materials/ds-resource.md)**: